-SSMs will review all evidence provided, contribute to a feedback session with relevant staff at the provider to discuss any areas of concern and proposed actions.
+SSMs will review all evidence provided and may support the QASAduring a feedback session with relevant staff at the provider to discuss any areas of concern and proposed actions.
 The provider will be given sufficient opportunity to provide clarification and additional evidence in response to the SSMs comments and actions.